Arthur Thompson (gangster): The shooting of his son

 On 18 August 1991 Thompson's son Arthur Jr (nicknamed "Fatboy") died after being shot three times outside the family home, "The Ponderosa".

 A former enforcer for the Thompson family, Paul Ferris, was arrested, charged with the murder and remanded to HM Prison Barlinnie.
 On the day of Thompson Jr's funeral a car was found containing the bodies of two friends of Ferris, Robert Glover and Joe Hanlon, who were also suspected of involvement in his death and had been killed by gunshots to the back of the head and the anus.
 Their bodies had been dumped on the route of Fatboy's funeral procession, so that his hearse passed their dead bodies.
 There was to be further drama that day as there was also a bomb scare at the cemetery where Thompson Jr was due to be buried.
 Paul Ferris was charged with Arthur Thompson Jr's murder and tried in 1992 but was found not guilty and released.

 Over 300 witnesses, including Thompson Sr, were called to give evidence at a trial which lasted fifty four days and cost £4.1 million, at the time the longest and most expensive trial in Scottish legal history.
 Ferris claimed the younger Thompson had been shot by a hit man known only as "The Apprentice".
 He was acquitted of all charges.

 Death

 Thompson died at the Glasgow Royal Infirmary on 13 March 1993 from a heart attack at the age of 61.
+He was buried in Riddrie Park Cemetery in the family plot together with his mother-in-law and his son Arthur Jnr.